Critical Care Nursing

 • Disorders and management in critical care.

-• Exploring the impact of critical care on you, the long-term outcomes on patients, future concepts in critical care, and the process of change.
+• Exploring the impact of critical care, the long-term outcomes on patients, future concepts in critical care, and the process of change.

 If you’re registered with the College of Registered Nurses of Saskatchewan (CRNS) while taking the program, you can apply for practice hours to maintain your registration.
 On graduation, you qualify for transfer credits towards post-RN degree programs at the Athabasca University of Alberta.